SenseNet/docs.sensenet.com/content/integrations/gatsby/connecting_to_sensenet.md

 # Setting up Environment Variables

 In Gatsby Cloud, start creating a site using the [Import from a Repository flow](https://support.gatsbyjs.com/hc/en-us/articles/360059253654).
-Once you reach step 5, "Configure Environment Variables," you'll see that Gatsby Cloud has automatically detected some of your project's environment variables.
-These are read from your _gatsby-config.js_ file.
-If you have used environment variables anywhere else, you may need to add them manually.
+Once you reach step 5, "Configure Environment Variables," you can add your build environmental variables.
+GATSBY_REACT_APP_CLIENT_ID and GATSBY_REACT_APP_CLIENT_SECRET are recommend to use as environmental variables and if you have used others anywhere else you may need to add them as well.

 # Webhooks